Volunteering: A Cornerstone of Recovery

 How Volunteering Fits Into Your CHI Program

 Your program is unique.
-The Core Program includes many components of “real life!”
-If you are not employed or in school full-time, and are not a custodial parent of young children at home, then you will likely participate in a 20-hour per week volunteer regimen.
-The location is made by you, with your Case Manager’s help.
+If you are not employed or in school full-time, and are not a custodial parent of young children at home, then you will likely value participation in a 20-hour per week volunteer regimen.
 (If you are a parent or have conflicting employment, then your Program Manager may elect to reduce this commitment to accommodate your needs.)
-After the first month, if you are performing to task at your volunteer placement, you will be able to substitute hours for school or paid employment.

 WHAT AM I?